 The report is created and listed under the Reports folder in the DQ Repository tree view.

 This new report is now ready to be generated.
-For more information, see Generating report files.
+For more information, see Generating a report file.